jhealy/aspnet45-docker-selenium/readme.md

 * When the Selenium test is run in Windows 10 or Windows 2016 (on-the-box or VM) it runs fine.
 * When the Selenium test is run in a Windows Server docker container, the test fails with "***session deleted because of page crash***".
-* When the Selenium test is run in a Windows 10 container in docker, the test executes successfully.
+* When the Selenium test is run in a custom build .NET Framework oriented container in docker, the test executes successfully.

 Findings

-* You cannot run a Selenium test in a Windows Server container at this point.
+* You cannot run a Selenium test in a stock Windows Server container at this point.
 Prove me wrong please.
-* You CAN run a Selenium test in a Windows 10 container.
+* You CAN run a Selenium test in a custom built Windows container.

-## WIN10 FOR THE WIN
+## CUSTOM WINDOWS CONTAINER FOR THE WIN

-Windows 10 containers are able to run Selenium tests.
-See the instructions at [how to build a Selenium / .NET Framework / Windows 10 container](win10/buildme-win10.md) to get going.
+A custom Windows .NET Framework container can be built to run Selenium tests.
+See the instructions at [how to build a Selenium / .NET Framework / Windows container](wns.custom/buildme-wnscustom.md) to get going.

 If you wish to see the Selenium tests crash (maybe you can make it work?) follow the instructions in the [How to build a Selenium / .NET Framework / Windows Server container](wns.net4-8/buildme-wns.md) doc.